AI-group-for-Software-Engineers/WEEK-3-AI-tools-assignment/README.md

 A short video presentation explaining our approach toward the assignment.the video is a mergrd video where each of us explained the processes and codes.
 The video is approximately **3 minutes** long. and will be shared on the Community platform, submitted there.

-Part 3: Ethics & Optimization (10%)This section addresses advanced topics related to model deployment and responsibility.
+ ### 3. Ethics & Optimization
+This section addresses advanced topics related to model deployment and responsibility.

- 1. **Ethical Considerations**
+ i. **Ethical Considerations**

 **Model:** MNIST Digit Classification
 **Potential Biases:** Data representation bias (limited handwriting styles from American sources), accessibility concerns, and class imbalance in real-world use